 - Simulink – Matlab’s graphics system provides optimized output for interaction.
 Making it easier to plot data and allowing one to customize its size and color.

-Engineers in the field of Data Science will find it useful for data analysis, data plotting and other detailed data related study.
+Engineers in Data Science will find it useful for data analysis, plotting, and other detailed data-related study.
 It is also for Scientists and research scholars dealing with advanced mathematical studies.

-Looking at the current boom in jobs for data analysis and data science, This could help you advance your career in these fields as it provides excellent features for analyzing data.
-It is also applicable in fields of deep learning, machine learning, signal processing and communication, computational finance, image and signal processing to name a few.
+The current boom in jobs for data analysis and data science could help you advance your career in these fields as it provides excellent features for analyzing data.
+It also applies to deep learning, machine learning, signal processing and communication, computational finance, and image and signal processing.

-It is compatible to work on Windows, MacOS and Linux operating systems.
-The latest release of Matlab was on 20th March 2019.
-Matlab is licensed software, however, it provides a trial period of 30 days free of cost.
+It is compatible with Windows, MacOS, and Linux operating systems.
+The latest release was on 20th March 2019.
+The software Matlab is licensed.
+However, it provides a trial period of 30 days free of cost.

-This has been a guide to What is Matlab.
-Here we discussed the understanding, working, scope, skills, and advantages of Matlab.
+This has been a guide to What is Matlab?
+Here we discussed the introduction, working, scope, skills, and advantages of Matlab.
 You can also go through our other suggested articles to learn more –